Table of Contents

 Why Protein Needs Change After 45

-Protein plays a central role in repairing and maintaining muscle tissue.
-As we explain in our article on muscle loss after 45, muscle naturally decreases with age, especially if you are not doing strength training or eating enough nutritious food.
+Why It Happens and How to Prevent It and How to Prevent It muscle naturally decreases with age, especially if you are not doing strength training or eating enough nutritious food.

 Hormone changes during perimenopause can also affect how well your body builds and protects muscle.
 When muscle mass goes down, your body burns fewer calories at rest, which can play a role in midlife weight gain.